Raffs/ccsh/README.md

 #### Installation

 Install the ccsh gem
 ```sh
 gem install ccsh
 ```

-*NOTE: the ccsh are not published on the gem server yet*

 #### Create host file

 By default the ccsh command will load the file from ```~/.cssh/host.yaml```.
 The file path could change using the
 ```ccsh -h path/to/HOSTFILE``` command.

 ```yaml